zdravkov/kendo-docs/api/dataviz/sparkline.md

 * "normal" - The values will be connected with straight line.
 * "step" - The values will be connected with a line with right angle.
+* "smooth" - The values will be connected with a smooth line.

 > The default value is "normal".